JuliaSpacePhysics/SPEDAS.jl/docs/src/index.md

 ## Reproducibility

 ```@raw html
-<details><summary>The documentation of this SciML package was built using these direct dependencies,</summary>
+<details><summary>The documentation of this package was built using these direct dependencies,</summary>
 ```

 ```@example